P2-API/Education-Platform/README.md

 ### When navigated to the folder in the terminal use the command 'npm i' to install all needed modules
 ### After that is done use the command 'npm run build' to build the project
 ### When that process is done use the command 'npm run start' to run the server and start a localhost of the site
-### Added /node2/ after the localhost url to get to the main site of the page
+### Add /node2/ after the localhost url to get to the main site of the page

-## If problems are had with the website can an intance of the project be seen on url https://cs-24-dat-2-02.p2datsw.cs.aau.dk/node2/
+#### If problems are had with the website can an intance of the project be seen on url https://cs-24-dat-2-02.p2datsw.cs.aau.dk/node2/